GevosoftOfficial/TheOnyxBashProject/README.md

 5. Write your programs in Shell-Script Or Python.
 6. The programs shoud be designed run on Linux and should not be created for Mac OSX (this is a feature that could be added later).
 7. When doing a Pull Requests please write a detailed explenation/report on your code/changes.
-8. Use this at the top of your file(s):
+8. Use this at the top of your file(s) Exactly as shown below.
+Change everything between stars.:
 <br>

 ```sh

 # The Onyx Bash Project **Name Of Program**
 # A Program that **Description of your program**
 # **Version (ex.
 1.0)**